 Venues, managers and labels are contacted by huge amounts of fresh talent every day, but the individuals who actually make an impression are those who are already pro-actively seeking opportunities to self-promote and gain experience.
+Getting in with these people is one of the best ways you can start singing for money.

 Often the first hurdle faced by budding artists is to find platforms to perform, but with just a small amount of research it should be easy to locate venues appropriate to your level of experience and confidence.